Stieff Silver

-The Stieff Company, Silversmiths, Goldsmiths & Pewterers, located in Baltimore, Maryland, is also known as Kirk-Stieff after 1979.
+The Stieff Company is a silverware company located in Baltimore, Maryland.
+It has also been known as Kirk-Stieff since 1979.

 History

-Charles Clinton Stieff and partners created the Florence Silver Company on December 2, 1892, shortly after the financial failure of the Klank Manufacturing Company.
+Charles Clinton Stieff was the grandson of Baltimore piano maker Charles M. Stieff.
+Charles C. and partners created the Florence Silver Company on December 2, 1892, shortly after the financial failure of the Klank Manufacturing Company.
 George Klank was a Baltimore silversmith who had been a part of Klank & Bro. silversmiths.
 On his own, his new firm lasted only 10 months.
 Upon the failure of the business, Charles C. Stieff was named as the receiver.
 He and partners revived the business with great success.
 The original name lasted less than a year, with a name change to the Baltimore Sterling Silver Manufacturing Company.
 By 1895, the name was shortened to the Baltimore Sterling Silver Company.

 June 1904 brought the buyout of the partners and a final name change to the Stieff Company.
 Early operations were on West Fayette Street in Baltimore.
 A few years at Cider Alley in Baltimore, and later in a Stieff-owned building on German Street (changed to Redwood Street during World War I).
 Longtime showrooms were located at 17 N. Liberty Street in Baltimore (aka 17 McLane Place shortly after the Great Baltimore Fire).
 The Stieff Company cut out the middleman by manufacturing their own silver and retailing it in the early years in their own stores and by mail order.
 This allowed them to offer a high-quality product at value pricing.

 Charles C. Stieff handed the reins of the company to his son Gideon Stieff in 1914.
 Charles died in 1923 at his desk at the Stieff offices on Redwood Street.
 Gideon would head the company until his death in 1970.
 His three sons, Charles C., Rodney and Gideon Jr., would each enter into the family business.
 Rodney would become President and later Chairman.
 Charles C. Stieff became Vice President of Sales, while the youngest brother Gideon expanded the company's retail operations into the suburbs of Baltimore, post-WW II.
 The three brothers remained with the company until 1990 when they sold it to Lenox.

 In April 1924, a new one-story factory was completed in the Hampden section of Baltimore.
 The factory at 800 Wyman Park Driveway was a state-of-the-art building for making silver.
 Business boomed and construction of a second floor was completed in 1929.
 This occurred just in time for the crash of the stock market and the Great Depression.
 Gideon Stieff kept the factory staffed despite the economic downturn, knowing that one day when business improved, those employees would be needed again.
 Silversmiths swept floors, painted walls, and whatever else could be done to keep them occupied, and quickly dispatching any orders that came in.
 Some of the finest works were those made in the 1930s, as the silversmiths took even greater care and skill with the silver.